KitWallace/blog/README.md

-This project is a replacement for my Posterous blog now (Feb '13) that Posterous is schedule to cease operation in Apriil.
+This project is a replacement for my Posterous blog now (Feb '13) that Posterous is scheduled to cease operation in April.

 Export from Posterous is reformated with an XQuery script to an internal XML format using xquery/convert-posterous.xq.